Doctor, You've Got to Be Kidding!

 Doctor, You've Got to Be Kidding! is a 1967 American comedy film directed by Peter Tewksbury and starring Sandra Dee, George Hamilton and Celeste Holm.

+Filmink called it "one of the many movies that killed Dee's career".

 Plot

 Heather Halloran, pursued by three men who want to marry her, is about to give birth.
 The events that led to her pregnancy are recalled.
 Her mother wants Heather to be a singing star but she works as a secretary for the rich Harlan Wycliff.
 She falls in love with Wycliff, but he wants her to abandon her budding career as a singer.